08° 48′ S, 115° 07′ E

 Nunggalan Beach is a beautiful and a bit more hidden beach in Bali.
 It is several kilometers long and there are barely any tourists.
 What really makes this place unique is the shipwreck on this beach.
 Enjoy a few hours of sunbathing and release your inner Jack Sparrow for a cool photo on the wreck.

-You may have noticed throughout this blog post, but Uluwatu is the place to be for surfing in Bali.
+You may have noticed throughout this blog post that Uluwatu is the place to be for surfing in Bali.
 It is world-famous among surfers and it’s a true surfing paradise with multiple beaches for both experienced surfers and beginners.
 You can rent surfboards and take lessons in many places here.

 The best time to visit Uluwatu is from April to October, during dry season.
 You can expect dry and sunny weather.
 The waves are more consistent for surfing and the sea is calmer for activities such as snorkeling and diving.
 Know that the months July and August are high peak tourist season.
-Therefore, we recommend you to visit Uluwatu in the shoulder seasons April to May or September to October.
+Therefore, we recommend visiting Uluwatu in the shoulder seasons April to May, or September to October.

 How to get around